-I always know spring has arrived when the zucchini come.
+I always know summer has arrived when the zucchini come.
 They’re stacked a mile high in grocery store produce sections, sold for a pittance at farmers’ markets.
 Friends and coworkers with green thumbs turn into zucchini-pushing fanatics as they try to get rid of their summer squash bounty.
 A quick trip to the water cooler?
 Just enough time to leave a bushel or two on your desk.
 Neighbors lay in wait for you to leave your house so they can drop them by the bagful on your front stoop.
 At some point every spring zucchini become the vegetable version of Amish friendship bread with fruitful farmers begging you to please, just take them!

 As overwhelming as they may be — they grow so quickly it can be hard to put them all to use– we love zucchini!
 Here’s everything you need to know to choose (if you’re so lucky), store and cook zucchini, plus a fabulously simple recipe for Zucchini & Tomato Flatbread.